Vision dream stories

 Director of Decathlon Groslay

 It’s 2030, Olivier is planning a surf trip in Morocco.
-At that time, to finance the energy and CO2 expenses planned for this trip, he went to an “energy credit” terminal in a Decathlon center.
+At that time, to finance the energy and CO2 expenses planned for this trip, he went to an “energy credit” terminal in a Decathlon centre.
 Indeed, by practicing one of the proposed activities (cycling, rowing machine, treadmill, etc.), it generates energy which allows him to credit his CO2 account.
 He also takes the opportunity to carry out the physical preparation necessary for his sporting trip.
 This energy credit is a crypto currency for energy and sport.

 Nabaiji Communication Leader